Socialism with Chinese characteristics: After Mao Zedong's death

-When asked how long the primary stage of socialism would last, Zhao replied "[i]t will be at least 100 years [...] [before] socialist modernization will have been in the main accomplished".
+When asked about how long the primary stage of socialism would last, Zhao replied "[i]t will be at least 100 years [...] [before] socialist modernization will have been in the most part accomplished".
 The state constitution states that "China will be in the primary stage of socialism for a long time to come".
 As with Zhao, Jiang believed that it would take at least 100 years to reach a more advanced stage.

 Socialist market economy

 Deng Xiaoping, the architect of the Chinese economic reforms, did not believe that the market economy was synonymous with capitalism or that planning was synonymous with socialism.
 During his southern tour, he said that "planning and market forces are not the essential difference between socialism and capitalism.
 A planned economy is not the definition of socialism, because there is planning under capitalism; the market economy happens under socialism, too.
 Planning and market forces are both ways of controlling economic activity".